Valence-bond solid to antiferromagnet transition in the two-dimensional Su-Schrieffer-Heeger model by Langevin dynamics: Introduction

 \section{Introduction}

-Phonons in systems of electrons or spins can generate many fascinating states of matter.
+The coupling of electrons or spins to phonons can generate many fascinating states of matter.
 Apart from superconductivity \cite{Bardeen57}, this also includes phases that break lattice symmetries such as charge-density wave states (CDW) and various flavors of valence-bond solid (VBS) states \cite{Hohenadler18_rev}.
 In spin systems, the coupling to phonons can generate quantum phase transitions between antiferromagnetic (AFM) and VBS states \cite{Weber21}.
-Such interactions hence offer the possibility of investigating quantum phase transitions between various states of matter all characterized by a local order parameter.
-A particularly intriguing aspect is the possibility of realizing quantum phase transitions beyond the Landau-Ginzburg-Wilson paradigm in models relevant for materials.
+A particularly intriguing aspect is the possibility of realizing quantum phase transitions beyond the Landau-Ginzburg-Wilson paradigm---connecting two states with different local order parameters---in models relevant for materials.